getbubblenow/javicle/README.md

 JVC is for people with relatively simple video composition needs (for now), since the range of operations supported is limited.

+JVC is for people who have used ffmpeg filters before and had flashbacks of editing Sendmail configs and debugging PostScript.

+Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might break.
+At least it should never overwrite your source files.
+All output goes to new files.

 # Requirements
  * Java 11